-As the new year approaches, there’s a certain buzz about what 2018 will be like.
+The New Year brought about a lot of changes in design and décor.
 For your benefit, we decided to compile a list of new trends that will makes waves and demand attention in 2018.

-As constantly evolving art, architecture is as much influenced by socio-cultural trends as it is by maverick designers.
+Architecture is constantly influenced by trends in art as well as socio-cultural nuances and great designers often bridge the gap between the two.
 Having worked with the likes of Phillipe Starck, Jon Hitchcox, and Kelly Hoppen, we know that exciting is as exciting does!
-While we don’t expect you to knock down your walls anytime in 2018, adopting few design changes in the way your home looks and feels is the way to go!
-Let’s look at some trends that are likely to be rule the roost for a some time.
+While we don’t expect you to knock down your walls and start from scratch but adopting a few design changes will help you give your home a new-age feel and be cognizant with the trends of the year.
+Let’s look at some of the trends have gained prominence this year.

 1. Open Space Living:

 Long gone are the days of formal living rooms and enclosed kitchens.
 Open-plan living is an embodiment of togetherness excluding the separatist elements that most conventional architecture follow.
 While open plans in your home’s layout tend to require a homogenous style and design, when done right, these changes will radically improve the way you look at space in your homes.

 You may already be familiar with open kitchen layouts, you can take this a step forward with removing separations between your hall and dinning or between your lounge and living rooms to maximise on space.
 It also works great when you are hosting friends over or having a party as it gives your guests more area to make themselves comfortable without acting as outcasts from the group.

 Since we are talking about removing binding separations, you can also experiment with foldable, temporary separators to maintain elements of privacy and enclosure as per your flexible needs.

 2. Natural Lighting